Smith-And-Rune/Iron180/BuildGuide.md

 ## Parts check and PCB

-Before building the iron 180, it is important to take a few precautionary steps.
+Before building the Iron180, it is important to take a few precautionary steps.
 Before you take anything apart or start building, we recommend that you double-check the [parts list](Iron180PartsList.md) to ensure that nothing is missing.

 You can also refer to the following photo as a color-coded to part list throughout the build.